GDQuest/website/content/tutorial/game-design/godot/gdscript/typed-gdscript/index.md

 Another significant advantage of typed GDScript is the new **warning system**.
 From version 3.1, Godot gives you warnings about your code as you write it: the engine identifies sections of your code that may lead to issues at runtime, but lets you decide whether or not you want to leave the code as it is.
 More on that in a moment.

-Strong types also give you better code completion options.
-Below, you can see the difference between a dynamic vs. a strongly typed completion options for a class called `PlayerController`.
+Static types also give you better code completion options.
+Below, you can see the difference between a dynamic vs. a static typed completion options for a class called `PlayerController`.

 You've probably stored a node in a variable before, and typed a dot to be left with no autocomplete suggestions: